official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 of evidence of weapons and programmes was the result of a successful policy of concealment.

-113

-Executive Summary•  By early January 2003, Mr Blair had concluded that Iraq had had “no change of heart” and military action to remove Saddam Hussein’s regime was likely to be required to disarm Iraq.
+•  By early January 2003, Mr Blair had concluded that Iraq had had “no change of heart” and military action to remove Saddam Hussein’s regime was likely to be required to disarm Iraq.